zachmccabe/zachmccabe.github.io/nonfiction.md

  – John Berger, "Appearances," *Another Way of Telling* by Berger and Mohr (New York: Vintage International, 1982), 128.

-If, to photographers, Marcio Cabral's [anteater](https://www.nhm.ac.uk/press-office/Wildlife-Photographer-of-the-Year/wildlife-photographer-of-the-year-image-disqualified.html) is fraud, why is Robert Dosineau's [kiss](http://www.bbc.com/culture/story/20170213-the-iconic-photo-that-symbolises-love) so easy to forgive?
+If Marcio Cabral's [anteater](https://www.nhm.ac.uk/press-office/Wildlife-Photographer-of-the-Year/wildlife-photographer-of-the-year-image-disqualified.html) is fraud, why is Robert Dosineau's [kiss](http://www.bbc.com/culture/story/20170213-the-iconic-photo-that-symbolises-love) so easy to forgive?
 Seems worth chewing on for a bit.
 It doesn't go down easy.
 I don't think it is meant to.
 Food for thought:

 + [Reuters Handbook](http://handbook.reuters.com/index.php?title=A_Brief_Guide_to_Standards,_Photoshop_and_Captions)
 + An open letter from photographer [Bruce Percy](https://www.brucepercy.co.uk/blog/2017/5/22/photographers-code-of-conduct)